-Pheng Thea is the co-founder and principal of Abacus IP, a fullservice intellectual property agency in the Kingdom of Cambodia.
+Pheng Thea is a Partner at Abacus IP, a full-service intellectual property agency in the Kingdom of Cambodia.
 A seasoned IP professional, Mr. Pheng is licensed by the Cambodian Ministry of Commerce's Department of Intellectual Property and certified by the World Intellectual Property Organization.